dgkf/R/README.md

 There are plenty of more substantial [changes being considered](https://github.com/dgkf/R/issues?q=is%3Aissue+is%3Aopen+label%3Ameta-proposal).
 If you enjoy mulling over the direction of syntax and features, feel free to join the conversation.

+### Performance

+You might be thinking `rust` is fast, and therefore this project must be fast.
+Well, unfortunately you'd be wrong.
+That's probably more of a reflection on me than `rust`.
+To get the basic skeleton in place, my focus has been on getting things working, not on getting them working _well_.
+For now, expect this interpreter to be about ***1000x*** slower than R.

+I'm feeling good about the general structure of the internals, but there have been plenty of quick proofs of concept that involve excess copies, extra loops, and probably less-than-ideal data structures.
+If you're an optimization fiend and you want to help narrow the gap with R, your help would be very much appreciated!

 ## Why